babarrett/g80-9009/method-2-direct.md

 ### What it is:

 * This keyboard requires a 12V, 500mA power supply to operate.
 The power is supplied to the keyboard through the DB-15 "HOST" connector.
-(I don't know which pins.)
 * The Desk PC / WkSt port on the keyboard can be directly connected to the computer with:
     - a DB9 to PS/2 passive cable.
     - a DB9 to PS/2 passive cable and a PS/2 to USB passive adapter.
     - a DB9 to PS/2 passive cable and a Soarer PS/2 to USB converter.
-    (See the next method: Direct+Soarer method #3 for information)
+    (See the next method: Direct+Soarer method #3 for information on this this option)
 * Can End up with a PS/2 or USB option, your choice
 * The built in functions, display commands (on the fly macro creation, calculator) should all still work.
 TODO: test this.